-Another tip to remember is to never mention that you’re not injured or hurt.
+Another tip to remember is never to mention that you’re not injured or hurt.
 Admitting that you’re not injured will lead to a downright claim rejection.
 Even if you don’t have any apparent injuries, it is important to note that some injuries take time to appear, and it is best to head to a medical center for medical evaluation and examination.

 The accident reporting form requires the following details:

-A driver’s license or ID card
+- A driver’s license or ID card

-VIN or vehicle’s plate number
+- VIN or vehicle’s plate number

-Other drivers’ vehicle details and insurance information
+- Other drivers’ vehicle details and insurance information.

-When you buy an insurance policy, the underwriting might include clauses regarding informing the insurer about the accident.
+When you buy an insurance policy, the underwriting might include clauses informing the insurer about the accident.

 Insurers need sufficient time to defend your claim, and informing them timely about the incident can work in your favor.
 If you’re unsure about the facts of the accident, obtain a copy of a police report and hand it in as evidence to your insurer.

-In many minor cases, you do not require the help of an attorney to help with the claim’s process.
-But there are situations where you may actually need an attorney.
+In many minor cases, you do not require the help of an attorney to help with the claim process.
+But there are situations where you may need an attorney.
 Here are some reasons you should contact a car insurance attorney in California for your car accident.

-In such situations, you simply cannot let an insurance adjuster determine the fault of the accident since chances are, without any legal help, you’ll be the one facing the financial consequences.
+In such situations, you simply cannot let an insurance adjuster determine the fault of the accident since, chances are, without any legal help, you’ll be the one facing the financial consequences.

 An expert car accident attorney can provide relevant evidence to the insurance adjuster and protect your rights.
-If you’re responsible for the accident, an experienced attorney can explore the facts of the personal injury case to reduce your degree of fault since there might be situations where the other driver may partly be at fault.
+If you’re responsible for the accident, an experienced attorney can explore the facts of the personal injury case to reduce your fault since there might be situations where the other driver may partly be at fault.

 Remember, large payments affect the insurer’s bottom line.

-You are in a hospital undergoing treatment and paying medical bills.
+- You are in a hospital undergoing treatment and paying medical bills

-You cannot work temporarily due to impairment from the accident, resulting in lost wages.
+- You cannot work temporarily due to impairment from the accident, resulting in lost wages

 California has many law firms offering legal services, so why should you consider going with Ehline Law?
 Ehline Law is a premier personal injury law firm, working closely with injured victims to protect their rights and help recover compensation for their losses.

 Ehline Law is a leading personal injury firm in California with many achievements and accomplishments over the last decade.
 Here are a few reasons why you should choose us over others.

 Ehline Law has constantly won awards for the excellent service our attorneys provide.
 From Superlawyers’ Rising Star award to premier personal injury attorneys, best trial lawyers, and more, Ehline Law has a lot of legal awards to its name.
-This should give you enough confidence in our ability to protect our client’s interests and their rights.
+This should give you enough confidence in our ability to protect our client’s interests and rights.

 Attorneys at Ehline Law also have trial experience, which is an added advantage since insurers are most likely to resolve cases outside of court.
 However, if there is no mutual agreement on the settlement, our attorneys are not afraid to take the insurers to court.